Driving in Iceland is an experience in and of itself.

 - Most companies offer complimentary basic insurance and unlimited mileage, but make sure to double check that this is the case as you will definitely need it if you plan on driving the entire Ring Road.

-- On that note, we opted for the extra insurance coverage for an extra $20.
+- We opted for the extra insurance coverage for an extra $20.
 Road conditions in Iceland can be very unpredictable and this just gave us that extra peace of mind at a reasonable cost.

 - Book in advance to get the best deals, especially during high season (summer).
 There are tons of different companies that offer various types of vehicles and the best way to get a deal (and ensure that you are guaranteed a rental) is to shop online beforehand.

 - You don’t need a 4×4 if you plan on staying on the main roads (i.e. non ‘F’ marked roads).
-We drove on some pretty questionable roads, very steep hills and slippery roads and were completely fine with our small car – plus it was way easier on gas than a big SUV would have been!
+We drove on some pretty questionable roads, very steep hills and slippery roads and were completely fine with our small car – plus it was way easier on gas than a big SUV would have been (and that sh#@! ain’t cheap in Iceland)!

 Also, one-way bridges.
 Yep, those are a real thing in Iceland and are quite common in fact.
 Due to the large amount of water run off from waterfalls, the country roads have lots of bridges and most of them are reduced to one lane.
-By the end of the trip we had come to recognize the road sign quite easily and it is just as simple to cross them.
 Be sure to slow down well before the merge and treat the bridge like a stop sign.
 The first car to reach the bridge will cross first and then the next will proceed.
 Just be sure to not freak out too too much, you’ll get the hang of it!

 For more pictures of our adventure, click here.